Malawian hip-hop: Early history

-Christian Rap
+Christian rap

 Around the same time, Christian rap started to gain popularity and that movement was spearheaded by Darray, Manyanda Nyasulu, DJ Kali, KBG, Double Zee, Liwu, Mwayi Wawo, C-Scripture, Asodzi, Erasto, Crosova, Suffix, and Sintha.
 David Kalilani released the Spirit Filled Spit Kickers mixtapes which showcased a number of some of the pioneering Christian hip-hop artists in Malawi.
 Aubrey Mvula, more commonly known as Gosple, was another major contributor to the Malawi Christian hip-hop scene.
 He brought a lot of attention to the genre by collaborating with British artists such as Jahaziel and True2DaName.

-Characteristics of Malawian Hip-Hop
+Style and influences

 A large part of Malawian hip-hop is in local Malawian languages, more especially Chichewa and Chitumbuka which are spoken across the entire country.
 A large section of artists use English entirely while others mix the two languages.
 Over the years there have generally been very few rappers of note that use other languages such as Lambya, Yao and Sena.

 Malawian hip-hop has historically been heavily influenced by global music trends.
 In its early days in the 90s, much of the music adopted the boom-bap style of production and delivery which was globally popular at the time.
 As the 2000s came around, the music started to take a turn into dirty south hip-hop which was starting to take centre stage thanks to the growing popularity of American artists such as T.I.

 As trap took over the airwaves in the 2010s, Malawian hip-hop also took a turn to favour that style of music.
 However, in the later half of the 2010s and early 2020s the music started to include a more afropop and passada style of production which is more geared towards making people dance.
 Popular artists who favour this style of production include Phyzix, Gwamba, Martse, Darray, and Piksy.
 Music in this style often covers topics such as relationships, having a good time, and occasionally life struggles.

 No industry is homogeneous and another sector of the hip-hop industry continues to favour boom-bap and a more old school style of production and delivery.
-Some of these artists includes L Planet, Third Eye, Dominant 1, Black Mind, Mahiri, Eminent-1, King's Rifles, Sage Poet, Darray, Genetix, and C-Scripture.
+Some of these artists includes L Planet, Third Eye, Dominant 1, Black Mind, Mahiri, Eminent-1, Naleji, King's Rifles, Sage Poet, Darray, Genetix, and C-Scripture.
 This group represents a more traditional style of hip-hop and generally featured rappers in their 30s and older.
 Lyrical content in this style often covers personal and life struggles, socio-political commentary, as well as commentary on hip-hop culture.
 It's more geared towards an audience that prefers conscious rap.

 Some Malawian songs feature a mix of western and local sounds.
 The most notable of these are the Bantu Kamradz, and Tay Grin who feature a lot of traditional instruments and talk about Malawian culture including Nyau, village life, and the life of the typical struggling Malawian.